An Animin is a transapient entity which behaves in such an unpredictable fashion as to be completely beyond modosophont understanding.

-Animin is the generic name for any transapient, whatever its origin (ai, alife, biont, vec, or xeno) that has traits and capabilities of a being of the first toposophic or higher but does not have an analytical form of intelligence.
-It may appear to operate by instinct, or may have a form of intelligence that humans and other ordinary Terragens cannot comprehend.
-Such entities may entirely lack self-awareness, and have very few characteristics in common with self-aware beings.
+Animins in general have the capabilities, technology and processing capacity of a transapient of S:1 level or higher but do not have an analytical form of intelligence.
+An animin may appear to operate by instinct and to have goals, motives and moral imperatives that humans and other ordinary Terragens cannot hope to comprehend.
+Such entities may entirely lack self-awareness, and have very few toposophic characteristics in common with self-aware beings.
 Even transapients with a similar level of sophistication often indicate that they cannot interpret the actions of an animin.

 The existence of animins shows that consciousness does not evolve in a linear fashion, and that at each toposophic level there is a broad landscape of possible mentalities.
 In conventional toposophic mind-space diagrams, animins generally lie completely outside the human, transhuman and posthuman volumes.
 Their unpredictable nature is sometimes compared to a force of nature; for this reason animins are often known by the alternative name 'elementals'.